Cloud Storage Security Help Docs

 This a typical setup for VPCs and Subnets.The outbound routing allows ECS to pull down images from ECR, allows the Console and Agent(s) to communicate with required AWS Services and provides access to the management UI.
 Although public IPs are assigned, control is still done through Security Groups and access can be limited through IP ranges.

 With this deployment, we register your application subdomain with a Route53 Hosted Zone we host and manage in one of the Cloud Storage Security AWS accounts.
 This allows you to have consistent access to your application.
-If you'd prefer to manage the domain and SSL certificate required for a persistent URL yourself, you can leverage the Application Load Balancer options discussed below and on the Advanced Deployment Considerations page.
+If you'd prefer to manage the domain and SSL certificate required for a persistent URL yourself, you can leverage the Application Load Balancer options discussed below and on the page.

 Step 1 - Quick Create Stack and Specify the Parameters